 Slower metabolism

-Unfortunately, when you gain weight after a hysterectomyit’s not just your waistline that gets fat.
-Fat also accumulates around your internal organs.
-And internal fat puts you at risk for heart disease and diabetes.
+Unfortunately, when you gain weight after a hysterectomy, it’s not just your waistline that gets bigger.
+Fat also builds up around your internal organs.

 Hysterectomy and Weight Gain